pragdave/pragdave.github.io/source/_posts/2014-03-04-time-to-kill-agile.markdown

 And that leads me to my suggestion.

-So let's abandon the word agile to the people who don't do things.
+Let's abandon the word agile to the people who don't do things.

 Instead, let's use a word that describes what we do.